ava-labs/teleporter/contracts/src/CrossChainApplications/examples/VerifiedBlockHash/README.md

     - Anyone can view the latest block hashes received from other chains using `getLatestBlockInfo`.

 ## End-to-end test
-An end-to-end test demostrating the use of these contracts can be found in `tests/block_hash_publish_receive.go`.
+An end-to-end test demonstrating the use of these contracts can be found in `tests/flows/block_hash_publish_receive.go`.
 This test deploys the contracts on two different chains in the required order, and then checks that it can publish the block hash from one chain to another.